Summary of Benefits for Benefits Eligible Employees

 - Critical Care and Recovery (Specified Health Event)

 The Kansas State Federal Credit Union has partnered with AFLAC to offer insurance programs at a discounted rate to all Kansas State University employees who are or become members of the K-State Federal Credit Union.
-Monthly premiums will be deducted credit union accounts by AFLAC on the date selected.
+Monthly premiums will be deducted from credit union accounts by AFLAC on the date selected.

-Employees K-State provides tuition assistance for one K-State undergraduate or graduate academic credit course for up to 3 hours of credit during each fall, spring, and summer semester.
+Tuition Assistance is provided to full time employees for one K-State undergraduate or graduate academic credit course for up to 3 hours of credit during each fall, spring, and summer semester.

 Employee Assistance Program Services are available upon employment and are designed to help employees and their family members with life events.